kenstir/hemlock-docs/docs/pn-setup-guide/configure-hemlock-app.md

   * Click "+" and add projects
     - FirebaseAnalyticsWithoutAdIdSupport
     - FirebaseCrashlytics
-  * NB: If you don't see the package you may need to quick Xcode and maybe delete the directory `~/Library/Developer/Xcode/DerivedData`
+  * NB: If you don't see the package you may need to quit Xcode and maybe delete the directory `~/Library/Developer/Xcode/DerivedData`
 * Configure Xcode to produce and upload dSYMs for Crashlytics per the [Firebase instructions](https://firebase.google.com/docs/crashlytics/get-started?platform=ios#set-up-dsym-uploading)
 * Optionally enable the Firebase Console Debug View by adding `-FIRDebugEnabled` and `-FIRDebugDisabled` to your build scheme per the [Crashlytics >> Test your implementation](https://firebase.google.com/docs/crashlytics/test-implementation?platform=ios)